reorx/sui2/README.md

    Examples will be documented later on.

 ## Deploy using Docker

+> Notice: to make the preview page in live editor work more predictable, Docker image does not provide PWA support

 sui2 provides a Docker image that runs a NodeJS server, which not only servers the startpage directly,